Floating Point Numbers

 In order to add or subtract you need to make sure that both numbers have the same power, so you have to shift the smaller number.
 Then you will do the addition/subtraction in the normal way and write the result in the scientific notation.

-Microsoft Visual Basic for Applications (VBA) provides two floating-point data types, Single and Double.
 The Single data type requires 4 bytes of memory and can store negative values between -3.402823 x 1038 and -1.401298 x 10-45 and positive values between 1.401298 x 10-45 and 3.402823 x 1038.
 The Double data type requires 8 bytes of memory and can store negative values between -1.79769313486232 x 10308 and -4.94065645841247 x 10-324 and positive values between 4.94065645841247 x 10-324 and 1.79769313486232 x 10308.

-The Single and Double data types are very precise, that is, they make it possible for you to specify extremely small or large numbers.
-However, these data types are not very accurate because they use floating-point mathematics.
 Floating-point mathematics has an inherent limitation in that it uses binary digits to represent decimals.
 Not all the numbers within the range available to the Single or Double data type can be represented exactly in binary form, so they are rounded.
 Also, some numbers cannot be represented exactly with any finite number of digits, pi, for example, or the decimal resulting from 1/3.

 © 2024 Better Solutions Limited.
 All Rights Reserved. © 2024 Better Solutions Limited TopPrevNext